blakeatech/mailix-repo/README.md

 ## Overview

-Notaic is an email automation platform that uses AI agents to classify, prioritize, and generate contextual responses to emails.
+Mailix is an email automation platform that uses AI agents to classify, prioritize, and generate contextual responses to emails.
 The system integrates Gmail API for email ingestion, implements a LangGraph-based processing pipeline, and provides real-time analytics through a Next.js dashboard.

 ## Why This Matters

 Email overload costs knowledge workers two and a half hours daily in lost productivity.
-Notaic's intelligent automation reduces response time by 60% while maintaining response quality through vector-based memory retrieval.
+Mailix's intelligent automation reduces response time by 60% while maintaining response quality through vector-based memory retrieval.

 ## Key Features